Guide to Antenna Cables & Connectors

 As a general guide the thicker and less flexible the cable, the better it is - Why?
 Because to reduce signal loss, cables often have a number of layers designed to insulate and shield the inner core from external noise.

-For a detailed explanation of coaxial cable, please see our Coaxial Cable Theory guide.
+For a detailed explanation of coaxial cable, please see our Guide to Coaxial Cable Theory for RF Applications.